Next, choose a time

 Protein power in the pantry

-Protein is a crucial macronutrient that fuels our bodies and helps in muscle repair and growth.
-While meat, fish and dairy are popular sources that spring to mind, look to your pantry for a trove of high-protein options.
+Protein is a crucial macronutrient that helps support muscle repair and growth.
+While meat, fish and dairy are popular sources that spring to mind, look to your pantry for a trove of delicious protein options.

 Best of all, these ingredients lend themselves well to freezing and batch cooking.